YoEnte/mississippi-kings-24-py/README.md

-my bot for the [Software Challenge Germany](https://software-challenge.de/) 2024.
+My bot for the [Software Challenge Germany](https://software-challenge.de/) 2024.

-I placed second in tournament with the code logic2.py (builded in the latest build slowspeed 2.0.0) Today (22.11.2024), around 5 months after the Finals I set this repo to public.
+I placed second in the tournament with the code logic2.py (builded in the latest build slowspeed 2.0.0)

+Today (22.11.2024), around 5 months after the Finals I set this repo to public.

 ~ quack

 build command: